-The gantries are part of a major electrification project being carried out by Network Rail.
-The Board, local residents and the North Wessex Downs AONB are pushing for the gantries to be replaced with a better design of equipment which is far less visually intrusive in these nationally-protected landscapes.
+Network Rail started installing the gantries in 2015 as part of a major electrification project on the Great Western mainline.
+Electrification requires the installation of infrastructure, including masts and gantries to carry the wires above the track.
+The Chilterns Conservation Board, the North Wessex Downs AONB and local residents in the Railway Action Group called for the gantries to be replaced with a better design of equipment which would be less visually intrusive in these nationally-protected landscapes.

 Watch the campaign video made in 2015 to see the gantries and learn more about the campaign that led to this funded project.